 If you want to elevate this dish, try baking it in individual ramekins for a more sophisticated presentation.
 Who doesn’t love an individually portioned dessert?!

-My favorite way to tell is just by site.
+My favorite way to tell is just by sight.
 Bread pudding will be golden brown and set (not jiggling) when it is done.
 But you can also test it with a sharp knife inserted into the center.
 It should come out clean when the bread pudding is cooked all the way through.

 Freaky Friday Blog Swap